ryantd42/NY-Legislative-Git/2023/A8247C-2023/bill.md

  added by chapter 175 of the laws of 2006, is amended to read as follows:
-  3. "Radiography" means the use of x-rays or x-ray producing equipment on human beings for diagnostic  purposes  under  the  supervision  of  a licensed  practitioner.
-The  practice  includes, but is not limited to: measuring and positioning patients; selecting and  setting  up  exposure factors  on  x-ray  equipment, and the making of the x-ray exposure; the performance of quality control tests; [and,]  under  the  direct  super- vision  of  a  licensed  physician,  the intravascular administration of contrast media when such administration is an integral part of the x-ray or imaging procedure; AND, UNDER THE DIRECT SUPERVISION  OF  A  LICENSED PHYSICIAN, LICENSED NURSE PRACTITIONER, OR LICENSED PHYSICIAN ASSISTANT, THE  INTRAVENOUS  ADMINISTRATION  OF  CONTRAST  MEDIA WHEN SUCH ADMINIS- TRATION IS AN INTEGRAL PART OF THE X-RAY OR IMAGING PROCEDURE.
+  3. "Radiography" means the use of x-rays or x-ray producing equipment on human beings for diagnostic  purposes  under  the  supervision  of  a licensed  OR  CERTIFIED  practitioner.
+The practice includes, but is not limited to:  measuring and positioning patients; selecting  and  setting up  exposure  factors  on  x-ray  equipment, and the making of the x-ray exposure; the performance of quality control  tests;  [and,]  under  the direct  supervision  of a licensed physician, the intravascular adminis- tration of contrast media when such administration is an  integral  part of  the x-ray or imaging procedure; AND, UNDER THE DIRECT SUPERVISION OF A LICENSED PHYSICIAN, CERTIFIED NURSE PRACTITIONER, OR  LICENSED  PHYSI- CIAN  ASSISTANT,  THE  INTRAVENOUS ADMINISTRATION OF CONTRAST MEDIA WHEN SUCH ADMINISTRATION IS AN INTEGRAL PART OF THE X-RAY OR  IMAGING  PROCE- DURE.
   § 2.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD13575-02-4
+  LBD13575-03-4